BZoennchen/Pages/_posts/2026-06-28-why-systems-theory.md

 Imagine we are given the task of building a recommendation system.
 The requirements are clear: the system should suggest content to users that they are highly likely to click on.
 We define a metric.
 Let's say, time spent on the platform.
 Then we optimize toward it.
 We test, iterate, deploy.
 The system works.
 The metric rises.

-And then something happens that was in no specification document: people do not merely spend more time on the platform but they change.
+And then something happens that was in no specification document: people do not merely spend more time on the platform, but they change.
 Their worldview radicalizes gradually, because the system systematically favors polarizing content, since that generates stronger emotional reactions and therefore longer engagement.
 Social groups fracture.
 Adolescents develop anxiety disorders.
 Democratic discourse erodes, and in a distant country people are suddenly being hunted.

 The story is real and well-documented.
 The system fulfilled its specification and still failed.
 One cannot even necessarily say it was misaligned, because it realized precisely the values its developers had put into it.
 This discrepancy between technical success and systemic harm is therefore not an operational accident.
 It is not a case of "AI" acting autonomously or exerting influence on its own.
 The problem reveals itself as an epistemological one, that is, one that computer science as a discipline has so far addressed only inadequately.
 This text aims to explore why that is, and what a nearly forgotten intellectual program called *cybernetics* might have to contribute.

-First we have to recognize that even though humans have always been technological, something has changed over the last decades.
+First we have to recognize that even though humans have always been technological, something has changed over the last few decades.
 The products of computer science are no longer confined to data centers.
 They have grown deep into the structures of social life.
 Algorithms, and increasingly, learning algorithms, co-determine which news people read, which candidates they see in job applications, what creditworthiness is assigned to them, what therapy options they are offered, and what ideas they develop.
 Software controls infrastructure that millions of people depend on every day.

 This is no exaggeration and no dystopian narrative but the sober observation of a development that has taken place over the last three decades.
 Technical systems have become constitutive parts of social, psychological, and biological systems.
-They are part of a co-evolutionary *drift* neither in control nor controllable in the strong sense.
+They are part of a co-evolutionary *drift*, neither in control nor controllable in the strong sense.
-Here {% cite luhmann:1998 %} points away from a critique of technology that sees it as dominating force and instead insists that society becomes dependent on technology in an unplanned manner by engaging with it (die Gesellschaft lässt sich auf Technik ein).
+Here {% cite luhmann:1998 %} points away from a critique of technology that sees it as a dominating force and instead insists that society becomes dependent on technology in an unplanned manner by engaging with it (die Gesellschaft lässt sich auf Technik ein).

 Of course, in some sense this was always the case since even a simple automatic door opener influences social life but today's systems differ in kind, not merely in degree: they are recursive, adaptive, and operate at a scale and speed that outpaces human observation and reaction.
 They irritate our thinking, suggest how we communicate, how we organize ourselves, how we sleep, how we eat, how and whom we love.
-What also changed is the classification of organisms and technical systems with respect to their coupling strategy.
+What has also changed is the classification of organisms and technical systems with respect to their coupling strategy.
 At the time of his writing, Luhmann argued that technology can be identified as realizing *strict couplings* whereas organisms and ecosystems avoid this form of coupling and tend towards a *loose coupling*.
 Technology takes a messy, unpredictable world and forces a tight, invariant relationship between cause and effect.
 Thus, for Luhmann, technology's entire purpose is to exclude contingency (the possibility of things being otherwise) to guarantee a specific output.[^1]
-We argued in {% cite zoennchen:2025 %} that especially with the advances in the development of large language models this might no longer be the case.
+We argued in {% cite zoennchen:2025 %} that, especially with the advances in the development of large language models, this might no longer be the case.
-But even a recommender system can be seen as a realizing a *loose coupling*: The technical system relies on social feedback to reduce its own algorithmic complexity, while the social system relies on the technical system to sort through the overwhelming noise of the digital world.
+But even a recommender system can be seen as realizing a *loose coupling*: The technical system relies on social feedback to reduce its own algorithmic complexity, while the social system relies on the technical system to sort through the overwhelming noise of the digital world.
 And because the technical system is structurally coupled to the unpredictable, loose nature of social communication, the strictly coupled outputs change second-by-second.

-[^1]: Nobert Wiener probably would have argued against this distinction because for him noise is a problem for any system be it a machine or an organism.
+[^1]: Norbert Wiener probably would have argued against this distinction because for him noise is a problem for any system be it a machine or an organism.
 The contradiction dissolves when one realizes that Luhmann and Wiener are analyzing technology at two different levels: operational behavior vs. structural programming.

 And yet, when we design (and use) technical systems, we mostly treat them as if they were self-contained machines---simple tools that cannot really alter our *autonomy* and *agency*, even though we know that this is not the case.
 We specify inputs and outputs.